Victor Schubert’s personal page

 }

 “Surely this ought to do it!” you may be thinking.
-Of course, one of your more astute user found yet another way to circumvent your filter.
+Of course, one of your more astute users found yet another way to circumvent your filter.
 This user owns the domain “astute.xyz” and started hosting a URL shortening service at https://awesome.example.com.astute.xyz.
 Now each and every one of your users can use this service to post links to wherever they wish, since the URLs now all start with “https://awesome.example.com”, which is exactly what you are matching.

 This issue (not this usecase thankfully) is one I have encountered on real, production code.
 During an audit of the codebase the issues with this approach were pointed out to us and the fix was revealed to be easy and elegant.
 Your language or framework of choice probably has facilities to parse URLs for you already.
 Instead of building some brittle regular expression or string-handling machinery, you can just use tried-and-true standard library functions.
 In Javascript, it looked like this.